 In the latest edition of the Virginia Quarterly Review, former K-Kountry camper Wilson Sims writes about his experience as a camper who escaped abuse at the hands of serial sex abuser, Peter Newman.
-His essay helps readers dive into a first-hand experience of childhood vulnerability, showing how feelings of confusion, validation and spiritual awakening often co-mingle with experiences of grooming.
+His essay helps readers dive into a firsthand experience of childhood vulnerability, showing how feelings of confusion, validation and spiritual awakening often co-mingle with experiences of grooming.

 Newman is known for sexually abusing boys at Kanakuk Kamps in Missouri until he confessed to the abuse in 2009, despite camp leadership allegedly having knowledge of the abuse for years.
 As Sims describes, Newman was idolized and beloved by seemingly everyone at camp, giving him a faux celebrity status among campers.
-This made it easier for him for access and gain the trust of children he wanted to abuse because his attention felt special and important.
+This made it easier for him to access and gain the trust of children he wanted to abuse because his attention felt special and important.

 Because he abused numerous children through his position at Kanakuk, Newman is currently in prison serving two life sentences plus 30 years.
 He recently was denied his first opportunity for parole after survivors and activists protested it.